alejfxguti/Heart_Disease_Mortality_by_State/README.md

 ### Is there a relationship between health Insurance coverage and heart disease mortality rates?
 By replying to this question we are trying to identify if heart disease mortality has any correlation with insurance coverage or if insurance coverage has any impact on reducing the heart disease mortality within the United States.

-There is a general understanding, that access to health care indicated by insured and uninsured population has a correlation to heart disease mortality.
+Scatter plots were used to determine the correlation and its linearity, followed by the geographical visualization.

-Scatter plots were used to determine the correlation and its linearity, along side the geographical visualization.
-It somewhat appears that states having the most uninsured population tends to have higher mortality rates than states having the most insured population.
-However, there could be other factors that could account for this analysis which were not considered in this analysis.
+Scatter plots:
 - Insured vs Mortality
 ![LRInsuredVsMortality](https://user-images.githubusercontent.com/123844669/233252181-ca03a2e7-c4e1-4012-a9f1-5c6689a47b93.png)